chao-hsiao/FinalProjectAI/README.md

 5. Review the generated email.
 If you are satisfied with the content, click the "Click me to send the email" link to open Gmail with the email pre-filled.

+## Hyperparameters for Generating Better Prompts

+To improve the prompt generation, we have fine-tuned the model with the following hyperparameters:

+- **Batch Size:** 2
+- **Learning Rate:** 2e-5
+- **Epochs:** 10

+These hyperparameters were chosen to balance training efficiency and model performance.

 ## Experimental Results

 ### Initial Prompt